Vancouver ER Wait Times

 6 emergency departments · BC · Updated every 15 minutes

-Shortest: BC Children's Hospital at 27m
+Shortest: Ubc Hospital at 46m

 BC Children's Hospital